rosshadden/thesis/05-data.md

 # Data

-At its core, the testing performed is done so in an attempt to find the fastest or best available method for serving dynamic web pages to users.
+At its core, the testing performed is done in an attempt to find the fastest or best available method for serving dynamic web pages to users.
 In most of the test scenarios, these pages contain data populated from external requests, where the client makes a request to the server for data.
-The data can be anything from a simple boolean or numeric value to the contents of an immense number of documents from a database.
+The data can be anything from a simple boolean or numeric value, to the contents of an immense number of documents from a database.
 The need to deliver data to a client is a common one, and these tests were carried out with that in mind.